WWE Rumors: Shinsuke Nakamura To Debut On ‘RAW’ A Day After ‘WrestleMania 33’

 Shinsuke, the King of Strong Style, is a charismatic and well-experienced wrestler.
 With both Rollins and Balor out with injury, RAW is in need of a top babyface.
 The addition of Shinsuke Nakamura could give WWE a much-needed face to make some impactful changes.

-There are a few wrestlers on Monday Night RAW who would be perfect opponents for Shinsuke Nakamura considering their long standing history at NXT.
-Whenever he debuts on RAW, expect feuds with either of these superstars.
+There are a few wrestlers on Monday Night RAW, who can be perfect opponents for Shinsuke Nakamura considering their long standing history at NXT.
+So, whenever he debuts on RAW, expect feuds with either of these superstars.

 Finn Balor and Nakamura share a long history since their days at New Japan Pro Wrestling and later at NXT.
-It was Nakamura who defeated Balor, effectively sending him to the main roster.
+It was Nakamura who had defeated Balor effectively sending him to the main roster.

-WWE could use this backstory to create a feud, with Balor turning heel and seeking revenge.
+WWE could use this back story to create a feud, with Balor turning heel and seeking revenge.
 Balor was a successful heel in Japan as Prince Devitt.
 Such a storyline gives the company a new babyface in Shinsuke alongside Seth Rollins and Roman Reigns.

-WWE rumors are hinting at a possible shift for AJ Styles from SmackDown Live to RAW.
+WWE rumors are surfacing hinting at a possible shift for AJ Styles from SmackDown Live to RAW.
 Following his match with Shane McMahon, Styles will be transferred to RAW.
 His transfer and Shinsuke Nakamura’s debut cannot be a coincidence.

 AJ Styles and Shinsuke do not have a long-standing history, but they gave one of the best matches of 2016 at NJPW Wrestle Kingdom 10.
-WWE might develop their feud over a period, resulting in a match at Money in the Bank.
+WWE might develop their feud over a period resulting in a match at Money in the Bank.

 Of all other possible feuds for Shinsuke Nakamura, the one with Kevin Owens makes the most sense.
-Chris Jericho is rumored to take a break after WrestleMania 33, leaving Owens with no storyline.
-Owens will need a new feud, and Nakamura could be the one with his eyes on the United States Championship.
+Chris Jericho is rumored to take a break after the WrestleMania 33, leaving Owens with no storyline.
+Owens will need a new feud and Nakamura could be the one with his eyes on the United States Championship.

 Who do you think will have a feud with Shinsuke Nakamura after his debut on Monday Night RAW?
 Share your views in the comments section below.